The Academy – Advancing Innovation in Imaging Science

-The Academy is committed to advancing research in medical imaging to promote the health and well-being of Americans.
-By engaging a community of developing and experienced imaging scientists, novel technology experts, and patients and their advocates, we promote shared learning and communication on both current research and future initiatives.
+The Academy is an advocacy organization committed to advancing research in medical imaging to promote the health and well-being of patients.
+By engaging a community of developing and experienced imaging scientists, novel technology experts, patients and their advocates, we promote shared learning and communication on both current research and future initiatives.
 We also inform the public and policy makers about how imaging and image-guided therapies translate into disease prevention, earlier and more accurate diagnoses, and improved quality of health care.

 Frequently Asked Questions About the Academy